MarcoIeni/release-plz/docs/src/github/trigger.md

 ## Workarounds to trigger further workflow runs

-Release-plz works fine without triggering further workflow runs.
+Release-plz can release your packages without triggering further workflow runs.
 However, if you want to run CI checks on the release PR, or if you want to trigger another workflow after release-plz pushes a tag or creates a release, you can use one of these workarounds: